UeIL-Waterloo/n2v2-in-google-colab/README.md

 This notebook supports both training your own model and predicting denoised images.
 If you do not have the data to train a model, you can still use this notebook!
 I have included some preloaded models trained on specific subjects.
 You can peruse the selection in the "pretrained models" directory above, and they will be made available to you when you load the notebook.
 To use one, please follow the instructions in the notebook :)

+**Tip:** Models work best on similar-looking data.
+It may work better to use a model that was trained on images that look like your images, even if the subjects are different.
+Likewise, you can expect your models to have better performance if your training images are similar to the images you want to denoise.

 ### Sample Images: